francoiswnel/Polylogue/README.md

     1. VCO 1
     2. VCO 2
-    3. Line In
+    3. Line In: Audio input mixed in between the VCOs and the filter stages.
-    4. Drive
+    4. Drive: Audio output mixed in between the VCOs and the filter stages.

 4. VCF